denten-books/plain-text/1-metaphor.md

 domains, making the full extent of the dissimulating figure available for interpretation.

-What happens in the metaphorical transformation between a book as an object of art and the apparatus simulating that object?
-Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference between one medium to another.
+What happens in the metaphorical transformation between a book---or any inscription---as cognitive artifact and the apparatus simulating that artifact?
+Estrangement, the exegesis of the metaphor, can help reveal the mechanisms of governance in the structural transference from one medium to another.
 Materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
-That is not to say that meaning-making structures can ever become fully transparent or produce plain, unambiguous meaning.
+That is not to say that meaning-making structures can ever become fully transparent or produce plain unambiguous meaning.
 Unlike a cypher, the plain text is one that does not preclude the possibility of interpretation or misinterpretation.
-In the continuum between legibility and total illegibility, the texts we read today occupy a space somewhere right of center.
+In the continuum between total legibility and illegibility, the digital texts that we read today occupy a space somewhere right of center.
 They are illegible in part.
 The simulation of print, the digital metaphor, decays rapidly with time.
 Archivists know this problem well: digital texts from recent past can quickly become inaccessible as the software used to decode them itself passes into oblivion.

 ## Death and Incongruence